We are destined for disappointment if we expect God to direct us through signs, assurances, and coincidences on a routine basis.

 - Search the Bible for pertinent insights.

-- Gather all relevant knowledge from secular sources.
+- Gather all relevant knowledge from both supportive and critical secular sources.

 - Evaluate this information in light of our experience and the advice of wise counsel.

-- Identify all possible courses of action, one of which may be to do nothing.
+- Identify all possible courses of action, one of which may be to do nothing, along with the risks and rewards of each.

 - Use sound judgment to select what appears at the time to be the prudent alternative.
 If we have several equally good options, choose the most appealing one.

-- Implement our selection as best we can under the circumstances.
+- Implement our selection to the best of our ability under the circumstances.

 - Permit God to adjust our plans as he sees fit along the way.